-This quick and easy curry is quite different from the usual fall squash dishes.
+This quick and easy Thai-style sweet potato curry is quite different from the usual sweet potato dishes.
 Cooking the spices and aromatics first flavors the oil, which then infuses the whole dish.
-Smashing and tying the lemongrass stalk bruises it, releasing its distinctive flavor into the curry.
+Smashing and... tying the lemongrass stalk bruises it, releasing its distinctive flavor into the curry.

-2. Add the sweet potatoes and onions and stir-fry until the onions have softened and begin to brown, about 5-8 minutes.
-Add the lemon grass, coconut milk and fish sauce or salt.
+Add the sweet potatoes and onions and stir-fry until the onions have softened and begin to brown, about 5-8 minutes.
+Add the lemongrass, coconut milk, and fish sauce or salt.

-3. Cover, turn down the heat and simmer for 20 minutes or until the potatoes are tender.
+Cover, turn down the heat, and simmer for 20 minutes or until the potatoes are tender.

-4. Discard the whole spices and lemon grass.
+Discard the whole spices and lemongrass.
 Stir in the lime juice and taste for seasonings.
 Stir in the chopped cilantro.
-Turn off the heat and let the curry sit for 1 minute then serve with Basic Brown Rice or Basic White Rice.
+Turn off the heat and let the curry sit for 1 minute then serve with Easy Brown Riceor Easy White Rice.

 If you are worried that 4 chilies will make the dish too spicy, just add one the first time you make it and see how it goes.
 It is breaking these chilies that really adds the heat.
 If you use 1 chile, break it into large pieces and discard the seeds and as much of the white pith as possible.
 You can always add more heat next time you make the dish – it’s hard to take the spiciness out if you overdo it.